tillbiskup/aspecd/docs/recipes.rst

 Recipe-driven data analysis is carried out fully unattended (*i.e.*, non-interactive).
 This allows to use it in context of separate hardware and a scheduling system.
 Situations particularly benefiting from this approach are either many datasets that need to be processed all in the same way, or few datasets requiring expensive processing such as simulation and fitting.
 The latter is even more true in context of global fitting and/or sampling of different starting parameters, such as Monte-Carlo or Latin-Hypercube sampling approaches.

 Furthermore, this approach allows to decouple the place the actual data processing will take place from the input.
 Think of containerisation (*e.g.*, `docker <https://www.docker.com/>`_) where the actual packages derived from ASpecD are located in a container that is self-contained and could basically even be shared with others [#fn1]_.
 Particularly in case of the above-mentioned long-running fitting tasks, having the data analysis run not on the personal computer, but on some server somewhere.

+Of course, there are many aspects of data processing and analysis that eventually do need some interaction.
+Nevertheless, recipe-driven data analysis can be used here as well, as this simply means that you create a recipe resulting in (graphically) representing the data for visual inspection.
+Furthermore, you can make recipes systematically vary parameters and represent the results as well.
+While truly interactively varying parameters and judging the result in real time may be tempting, a more systematic and uniform approach encouraged by using recipes often turns out to be the better choice, notwithstanding the fact that you get a full reproducibility for free this way.

 History